Main content

 The original 2018 plan envisioned a full reconfiguration of the roadway, including:

-While the long-term vision remains valid, its projected cost—approximately $4.3 million (adjusted for 2025)—presents a significant funding challenge.
-Projects of this scale exceed typical award amounts from programs like the VTrans Bicycle and Pedestrian Program and other state/federal sources.
+While the long-term vision remains valid, its projected cost—approximately $4.3 million (adjusted for 2025)—presented a significant funding challenge.
+Projects of this scale exceed typical award amounts from programs like the VTrans Bicycle and Pedestrian Program and other state and federal sources.

-As a result, the City is now pursuing a near-term design that:
+As a result, the City pursued a near-term design that:

-This updated alternative aims to deliver meaningful improvements within the next few years using existing available funding.
+The approved design is intended to deliver meaningful multimodal safety and access improvements within the next few years using available and anticipated funding sources.

 Have Comments or Questions?